Roman-Pastuszek/portfolio/README.md

 ## O mnie

+Hi, i'm Romek.
+If you read this things it means that something about me has interested you.
+Thank You very much.
 Unfortunatly I don't have comercial experience, only from my studies.
 That's why in my portfotlio below i writing only about sources to learn teorethical background.
 Now i really want to get some expierence and used all this knownledge in practis.

 ## Narzędzia